amedeiros/micro-rb/README.md

 `Registy: "/registry"`

-Configuration has the following defaults for api gateway.
+Configuration has the following defaults for the micro api.

 `Host: http://127.0.0.1`